 Obviously, turning off social networks can only be a temporary solution that must not be at the expense of freedom of information.
 So what is the solution?

-If social networks really found a way to prevent the circulation of the most dangerous contents.
+If social networks really found a way to prevent the circulation of the most dangerous contents, other types of communication and information would also risk to be censored.

 PRECOBIAS, THE PROJECT TO PREVENT RADICALIZATION AND OBSTRUCT PREJUDICES